Tadahito Iguchi: Philadelphia Phillies

 On July 27, 2007, he was traded to the Philadelphia Phillies for pitcher Michael Dubee.
 He was the first Asian-born player to join the Phillies.

 San Diego Padres

 On December 18, 2007, Iguchi signed a one-year deal with the San Diego Padres.
 He was released on September 1, 2008.

 Second Phillies stint

 On September 5, 2008, Philadelphia signed Iguchi, making it the second time the team had acquired him, in less than 14 months.
 Because Iguchi joined the Phillies after September 1, he was ineligible for the team's postseason roster; thus, Iguchi was not with the Phillies when they defeated the Tampa Bay Rays in the World Series (although he did receive a World Series ring).

 Chiba Lotte Marines

 On January 19, 2009, he returned to Japan to play for the Chiba Lotte Marines.

 Iguchi announced his retirement from baseball after the close of the 2017 season in Japan.

+Coaching career

+On October 12, 2017, Iguchi was hired as the manager of the Chiba Lotte Marines, filling the role that was left vacant after Tsutomu Itō stepped down from the position.

+On October 2, 2022, he announced his resignation as the manager of the team.